scoobybejesus/cryptools/README.md

 * Manual adjustments may need to be made to the output files in cases, for example, when appreciated cryptocurrency was used to make a tax-deductible charitable contribution.

+* Precision is limited to eight decimal places.
+Additional digits will be stripped during import and may cause unintended rounding issues.

 ## Installation

 1. `git clone https://github.com/scoobybejesus/cryptools.git`